pbeagon/GettingCleaningData/README.md

 # Step 3
-From the previously mentioned source of a Coursera discussion [https://class.coursera.org/getdata-012/forum/thread?thread_id=9]
+From the previously mentioned source of a Coursera discussion <br>
+[https://class.coursera.org/getdata-012/forum/thread?thread_id=9]

 >Is descriptive activity names things like "Walking" and "Walking Up"